-The program combines the above sustainable horticulture and landscape design classes with offerings in math, English, general education, and business.
-Graduates from this program are well-prepared to enter today's dynamic horticultural industry or to continue their education here at Vermont Tech or at another four-year college or university.
+In addition to the above courses, students take math, English, general education, and a business sequence (accounting, marketing, small business).
+Graduates from this program are well-prepared to enter today's dynamic horticultural industry or to continue their education at Vermont Tech or at another four-year college or university.

-Students with an Associate of Applied Science in Landscape and Ornamental Horticulture learn the following competencies:
+Students with an Associate of Applied Science in Landscape Design and Sustainable Horticulture learn the following competencies:

-- Graphic Communication Skills: students develop an appropriate mastery of freehand sketching, board drafting, and presentation graphics as effective tools for the formulation, exploration, communication, and presentation of design ideas. - Communication Skills: students develop the ability to communicate technical and theoretical information effectively to clients, customers and coworkers through both the written and spoken word; effectual listening and interpersonal skills; and the ability to understand the principles of professional conduct in all aspects of client/customer and employee/employer relations. - Technical Skills: students demonstrate the ability to analyze, solve, and apply materials and methods of construction (including the respective roles of specifications and drawings, the development of design intentions at the site and detail level and their resolution according to sound principles of construction, surveying techniques in preparation of a base map, construction of stone walls and patios, statics and mechanics of basic landscape construction materials, and estimating and bidding); site engineering issues such as grading and drainage; the creation and maintenance of healthy plant environments, both indoors and outdoors; legal issues and regulations as they apply to land use, landscape construction and/or installation; the installation, operation, advantages and disadvantages of greenhouse and nursery environmental systems; integrated pest management skills; and the utilization of appropriate computer applications - Design Skills: students learn to integrate fundamental design principles and practice, including site analysis, base plan measurements and preparation, and study of historic precedent in order to analyze, create, and apply these concepts to comprehensive and sustainable landscape designs.
-Coursework includes working drawings, presentation drawings, client/jury presentation, and site visits.
-This course of study will culminate in a proposed master plan project that will integrate all aspects of design study. - Horticultural Skills: students demonstrate the ability to analyze, solve, and apply identification, production, and use of herbaceous and woody ornamental plants; propagation; diagnosis of insect and disease problems and the assimilation of integrated and sustainable approaches for their management; soil properties; and landscape applications such as plant selection, planting and pruning practices, cultural requirements, cultural practices, and maintenance.
+- Graphic Communication Skills: demonstrate an appropriate mastery of freehand sketching, board drafting, presentation graphics, and CADD as effective tools for the formulation, exploration, communication, and presentation of design ideas - Communication Skills: demonstrate a high level of ability to communicate technical and theoretical information effectively to clients, customers, and coworkers, both through the written and spoken word; demonstrate excellent listening and interpersonal skills; demonstrate the principles of professional conduct in all aspects of client/ customer and employee/employer relations - Technical Skills: demonstrate a high level of comprehension and the ability to analyze, solve, and apply the following: materials and methods of construction (the respective roles of specifications and drawings; the development of design intentions at the site and detail level; and their resolution according to sound principles of construction; surveying techniques in preparation of a base map; construction of stone walls and patios; statics and mechanics of basic landscape construction materials; and estimating and bidding); site engineering issues such as grading and drainage; the creation and maintenance of healthy plant environments, both indoors and outdoors; legal issues and regulations as they apply to land use, landscape construction, and/or installation; the installation, operation, advantages, and disadvantages of greenhouse and nursery environmental systems; integrated pest management; and the utilization of appropriate computer applications - Design Skills: integrate fundamental design principles and practice, including site analysis; base plan measurements and preparation; and study of historic precedent in order to analyze, create, and apply these concepts to comprehensive and holistic landscape designs.
+This includes working drawings, presentation drawings, client/jury evaluations, and write-up.
+This course of study culminates in a proposed master plan project that integrates all aspects of design study - Horticultural Skills: demonstrate a high level of comprehension and the ability to analyze, solve, and apply the following: identification, production, and use of herbaceous and woody ornamental plants; propagation; diagnosis of insect and disease problems and the assimilation of integrated, environmentally safe, and sustainable approaches for their management; soil properties; and landscape applications such as plant selection, planting and pruning practices, cultural requirements, cultural practices, and maintenance

-Business Skills: students examine and analyze the practical aspects of organizing and managing a small business; marketing (product, place, pricing, and promotion); and management skills.
-Students will also demonstrate a working knowledge of generally accepted accounting practices as they apply to the horticultural/design industry.
+• Business Skills: examine and analyze: practical aspects of organizing and managing a small business; marketing (product, place, pricing, and promotion); management skills.
+Demonstrate a working knowledge of generally accepted accounting practices as they apply to the horticultural/design industry.
+Demonstrate a high level of ability in such essential "soft skills" as interpersonal communication, professionalism, and teamwork

-Fall Semester Credits Spring Semester Credits CIS 1080 - Intro to Spreadsheet/Database Mgmnt 2 ACC 1020 - Survey of Accounting 3 ENG 10XX - English 3 BIO 1220 - Botany 4 LAH 1020 - Introduction to Horticu lture 3 LAH 1050 - Introduction to Soils 4 LAH 1021 - Landscape Graphics 3 LAH 2011 - Introduction to Landscap e Design 3 LAH 1030 - Woody Ornamentals 3 ELE XXXX - AH/SS elective 3 MAT 1210 - Principles of Mathemat ics 3 17 - 17 Summer Course
+i not i cui

+Fall Semester Spring Semester

+CIS 1080 Intro Spreadsheet/Db Mgmnt 2 ACC 1020 Survey of Accounting 3

+ENG 10XX English 3 BIO 1220 Botany 4

+LAH 1020 Introduction to Horticulture 3 LAH 1050 Introduction to Soils 4

+LAH 1021 Landscape Graphics 3 LAH 2011 Intro to Landscape Design 3

+LAH 1030 Woody Ornamentals 3 ELE XXXX AH/SS elective 3

+MAT 1210 Principles of Mathematics 3

+17 17